jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:path aixm:timeSlice ;
 				sh:class aixm:AirportHeliportTimeSlice ;
 			] .
 2. A SHACL shape and RDFS class extending the aixm:AIXMTimeSlice shape and with attributes as well as connections of the corresponding feature.
+For each super class, a rdfs:subClassOf and sh:and statement are added.
 The three basic methods above are used for mapping attributes and connections of a feature.
 The time slice is named like the UML class with the phrase "TimeSlice" added at the end.
-Example AirportHeliportTimeSlice for AirportHeliport:
+Example aixm:AirportHeliportTimeSlice for aixm:AirportHeliport:

 		aixm:AirportHeliportTimeSlice
 			a rdfs:Class , sh:NodeShape ;